Under One Umbrella

 Under One Umbrella is an annual luncheon event benefiting the Stanford Women's Cancer Center.
-Read about the latest research advances made possible through the support of the Under One Umbrella community.
+This year's event featured special guest Darlene Love.

-For information on next year's event, please contact Jayne Mordell at 650.224.1698 or email firstname.lastname@example.org.
+For more information about the event, please contact Jayne Mordell at 650.224.1698 or email firstname.lastname@example.org.

 FRONTIERS IN MEDICINE